-Trish Haak is a licensed clinical social worker and received her master's of Social Work in Clinical Practice at the University of Washington-Seattle.
-Trish was previously a Research Associate at The University of North Carolina-Chapel Hill’s Psychiatry Department and a Research Project Manager at the Kaiser Permanente Research Institute in Seattle, WA for a decade prior to transitioning to direct mental health practice in hospital and college counseling settings.
+Trish Haak is a licensed clinical social worker and received her Master's of Social Work in Clinical Practice at the University of Washington-Seattle.
+Trish was previously a Research Associate at The University of North Carolina-Chapel Hill’s Psychiatry Department and a Research Project Manager at the Kaiser Permanente Research Institute in Seattle, WA.
+Upon moving to Blacksburg, VA, Trish joined Virginia Tech’s Cook Counseling Center to provide mental health services.
+During that time, Trish’s passion for animal assisted therapy inspired her to pursue the field of veterinary social work.
 Her current focus is on grief counseling, mitigating secondary traumatic stress, and client communication within the role of veterinary clinical social worker at VA-MD College of Veterinary Medicine.
-She enjoys spending time outdoors with her husband, two children, two dogs, cat, and five chickens.
+She enjoys spending time outdoors with her husband, two children, two dogs, cat, and chickens.

 Katharyn Kryda, DVM, MPH